mmerkin/Velocity/README.md

 # Velocity

-A repository of all the scripts and code I used to complete the velocity PHD project.
+A repository of all the scripts and code I am using to complete the velocity PHD project starting in October 2024.
 Explainations for each step are given below.

 ## Initial processing: